approov/quickstart-react-native/FAQ.md

 You may bind an Approov token to the value of any other header field.
 This is almost always used to bind Approov and Authorization tokens.
 When bound, the backend service verifies the Approov token and further that the Approov token was bound to only that authorization data value.
 See [Token Binding](https://approov.io/docs/latest/approov-usage-documentation/#token-binding) for additional information.

-To enable token binding, specify the binding header name to a `ApproovService.setBindingHeader` call right after Approov initialization.
+To enable token binding, specify the binding header name to a `ApproovService.setBindingHeader` call in your `approovSetup` function.
 For example:

 ```Javascript
 ApproovService.setBindingHeader("Authorization");